By Rob Sample

 “Our new videos series on Margaret Sanger is very engaging for students,” says Mary Kizior.
 “Combining lesson materials with multimedia and interactivity makes the material really come alive.”

-Beginning last year, the CLSP team started attending educator and homeschooling conferences to market its products.
+Beginning [in its first] year, the CLSP team started attending educator and homeschooling conferences to market its products.
 These conferences are held throughout the US and often draw thousands of attendees.
 Sometimes parents aren’t immediately convinced they needed educational material with a pro-life focus.

 “Parents will tell us ‘We’re already pro-life,’” observes Catherine Daub.
 “But what they don’t understand is the difference between simply being pro-life and really understanding pro-life topics.
 Families need to build that solid foundation in pro-life values so that we can change the culture.
 With CLSP, we give families the tools and resources they need to help their kids become effective pro-life advocates as they grow up.”